Criminal Defence

 Gordon Peters LLB

 Partner, Solicitor admitted 1990 ~ Articled to one of our predecessor firms, Barnett & Co in 1988.
 Head of the criminal department and became a Partner in 2005.
 Gordon is the Firm’s Money Laundering Reporting Officer (“MLRO”).
 Gordon qualified as a solicitor in 1990 and was accredited as a Court and Police Station Duty Solicitor a couple of years later.
 He attends Magistrates’ Courts and police stations on a daily basis.
+His methodical approach to preparation and calm approach to advocacy guarantee a high quality service.
+Gordon has a formidable record of victories in Magistrates’ Court trials.
+He deals with general crime from private motoring matters to murder.
+A client with numerous convictions for serious offences recently praised Gordon’s, “Beautiful performance” and “Great job” in court.
+Other clients have described Gordon as “An unsung hero”.

-View on The Law Society
+View on the Law Society

 Maslen Merchant F CILex

+Fellow of the Chartered Institute of Legal Executives qualified in 1997 ~ Heads our Crown Court and Appeals Team with over 35 years of specialist experience in these areas.
+Thorough and hardworking with a no nonsense, uncompromising approach.
 Maslen has been described as “One of the best appeal lawyers in England”, “Brilliant”, “Impressive” and “A leader in his field”.
 After one successful appeal against conviction, the client described him as “Beyond compare”.
 A barrister recently said, “In 21 years at the Bar, I have never had Instructing Solicitors who have prepared cases in such depth and to such a high quality.”
+He is also an accredited Police Station Representative and the Firm’s Data Protection Manager.

 View on CILex